DancesWithDingo/ViewModelToolkit/README.md

 ## ViewModel Inheritance

 More complex applications can require higher levels of inheritence among ViewModels.
+This can easily be accomplished using `ViewModelBase<T>`.
+See the Customer Editor sample for an illustration